 Corporate Governance

-CTA is governed by a Board of Directors who are responsible for the strategic direction of the organisation, the Corporate Governance and the management of the Chief Executive Officer.
-The Board comprises eight members, five of whom are nominated by the member institutions, and three who are independently appointed by the Board.
+CTA is governed by a Board of Directors who are responsible for the strategic direction of the organisation, corporate governance and management of the Chief Executive Officer.
+The Board comprises of eight members, five of whom are appointed by our member institutions, and three who are independently appointed by the Board.

 Chairperson: Professor Jayesh Desai